-Duties of the Secretary – The Secretary shall record the minutes of all meetings of the Board of Directors, maintain records of committee meetings, oversee the maintenance of membership lists, provide for the safe keeping of all official contracts and records of the organization and publish notices of scheduled meetings as required in these Bylaws.
+Duties of the Secretary – The Board Secretary shall record the minutes of all meetings of the Board of Directors, maintain records of committee meetings, oversee the maintenance of membership lists, provide for the safe keeping of all official contracts and records of the organization and publish notices of scheduled meetings as required in these Bylaws.

 While not very exciting, the above job description is straightforward.

-Now, we are going to take a deeper dive into the top 7 duties of an effective board secretary:
+The top 7 duties of an effective board secretary:

 1. Record Minutes and the Roll at Meetings

-If you are grooming a new secretary, consider directing the new officer to Robert’s Rule of Order.
-This resource clearly outlines the full functions of a board secretary as well as best practices for recording, approving, and distributing the minutes from all official meetings of your governing board.
+If you are grooming a new board secretary, consider directing the new officer to Robert’s Rule of Order.
+This resource clearly outlines the full functions of a secretary as well as best practices for recording, approving, and distributing the minutes from all official meetings of your governing board.

 The minutes do not become official organization “records” until the board approves the minutes.
-After minutes are approved, the board secretary and chair should sign the minutes before entering them into the records.
+After minutes are approved, the secretary and board chair should sign the minutes before entering them into the records.

 2. Maintain records

-The secretary ensures that key policies and procedures are not sitting on a shelf collecting dust.
+The board secretary ensures that key policies and procedures are not sitting on a shelf collecting dust.
 This officer should be your “board expert” on policies and procedures such as the articles of incorporation, bylaws, standard operating procedures, principle operating principles, child protection or client protection policies, non-discrimination, conflict of interest, zero-tolerance harassment policies or any other key governing and operating processes your board has approved.
 The secretary should be prepared to call attention to policies and procedures during board meetings and decision-making processes to ensure that the board is transparent, ethical, and compliant.
 Robert’s Rule of Order even provides specific instructions indicating that all key governing policies should be maintained in one notebook with a blank page separating content pages.
 This practice allows blank pages to be used to note all proposed amendments.